csmall/rnms/docs/install.rst

   (rnms)$ easy_install -i http://tg.gy/current Turbogears2
   (lots of lines of install as things happen!)

-  (rnms)$ easy_install /tmp/Rosenberg_NMS-0.0.0dev-py2.7.egg
+  (rnms)$ easy_install /tmp/RoseNMS_NMS-0.0.0dev-py2.7.egg

-There will be an awful lot of work going on when you try to install Rosenberg as easy_install will go off and download all the dependent packages that are required for Rosenberg to run correctly.
+There will be an awful lot of work going on when you try to install RoseNMS as easy_install will go off and download all the dependent packages that are required for RoseNMS to run correctly.

 Apache Configuration
 --------------------